 Sex Work Research on Twitter

-We are currently five people posting content on the blog (in alphabetical order):
+We are currently two people posting content on the blog (in alphabetical order):

-Sonja Dolinsek (Twitter: @sonjdol) is a German-Italian blogger and researcher based in Berlin.
-Her research focuses on the history of prostitution and sex workers’ rights in 20th century Germany.
+Sonja Dolinsek (Twitter: @sonjdol) is a PhD student in History at Erfurt University and us based in Berlin.
+Her research focuses on the history of the transnational politics of prostitution and sex workers’ rights in the 20th century.
 She has studied political science, history and philosophy at various universities, including the University of Bologna, Sciences Po Rennes, Brown University, and Humboldt-Universität zu Berlin.
 She is the Founder and Editor of the German online magazine, Menschenhandel Heute (human trafficking today), where critical analyses of human trafficking policies and reports and their impact on migrants, sex workers and human rights are published.
 Sonja is committed to a human rights based approach to human trafficking, as well as to the strengthening of the rights of sex workers and (undocumented) migrants.

 Wendy Lyon (@wendylyon) is a Dublin-based researcher and blogger with the Feminist Ire collective (http://feministire.com).
 She holds an LLM in International Human Rights Law from Griffith College Dublin, writing her dissertation on sex workers’ right to health.
 Her day job is as a refugee, immigration and human rights lawyer.

 Access to papers

 If you do not have access to certain research papers, but would like to find out more about the contents, arguments and claims of the paper, contact us.
 If you live in a Western country, you may be able to access these journals through a university library or state or national library.
 You may also be able to find more information about the problems associated with accessing academic articles behind a paywall here.